 Transferring money from one type of ISA to another is perfectly allowed, and simple to do.
 There are several different types of ISAs available: Cash ISAs, Stocks and Shares ISAs, Lifetime ISAs and Innovative Finance ISAs.
 You can transfer any type of ISA to a different type of ISA.
-For example, you could move all the money from a Cash ISA into a Stocks and Shares ISA and keep all the tax benefits.
+For example, you could transfer a Cash ISA to a Stocks and Shares ISA and keep all the tax benefits.

 Are there any restrictions around transferring ISAs?

 There may be some terms and conditions set in place by the provider, which you should watch out for.
 For example, this could include exit fees or minimum term clauses.
 This information should be available in the contract as well as the online FAQs and Terms & Conditions pages.
 Checking the terms and conditions before you sign up could be a good idea.